GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing crowd control
 - main attributes: status effects and skill haste
 - prevents the AI from shooting back or using their abilities
-- Creeping Death is a must as it spreads status effects on hit
+- Creeping Death is good for short radius skills (like foam and sticky bombs) as it spreads status effects on hit
-- Scorpio is a must as it's another form of CC
+- Scorpio is a good choice as it's another form of CC, which helps mitigating skill cooldowns because it allows you to still CC while waiting for your skills to come back
-- any AR with Future Perfect and a pistol with Perpetuation are a must
+- any weapon with Future Perfect and Perpetuation are also good choices
-- Survivalist is a must for the additional damage to affected targets and the fire grenade as another form of CC
+- Survivalist is a good choice for the additional damage to affected targets and the fire grenade as another form of CC
 - CC'ed enemies must be within line of sight of your teammates to be efficient
 - status selection is going to vary based on content and group composition
 - try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting less mobs under status effects at the same time